phantom/shortcuts/README.md

 - All Shortcuts should start with a verb to solidify the action you want the user to take
 - Try to use 2-3 word phrases
   - Ensure that labels never wrap to a second line
-- If the Shortcut isn’t an action (e.g. “Stake” or “Mint”) you can always use “View ____” that way it still starts with a verb
+- If the Shortcut isn’t an action (e.g. “Stake” or “Mint”) you can always use “View \_\_\_\_” that way it still starts with a verb

 **Examples**

 - “Join [project name] Telegram”
+- "Lend on [project name]"
 - “Mint NFT”
-- “View mint page”
 - “Tip artist”

 #### Tips for hosting shortcuts

-For projects that want to show shortcuts to their users, you will need to start by ensuring that your NFT(s) have an `external_url` present in their metadata.
-If they do, when a user clicks on an NFT in their collection, the wallet will fetch the `external_url` + `/shortcuts.json`.
+Projects that want to show shortcuts to their users should ensure that their token(s) have an `external_url` present in their metadata.
+If they do, wallets will be able to fetch the `external_url` + `/shortcuts.json` when a user clicks into the token's detail page.

 **Example**